-Next, the impact of PEITC-supplemented diet was examined.
-Figures 10 show the impact of PEITC diet by comparing the microbiota for control diet at baseline (Week 0, shown in red) and at the later timepoints (Weeks 1 or 4, shown in green).
-Relative abundance of Firmicutes Ruminococcus significantly increased and Bacteroidetes S24_7 significantly decreased at both at the later time points compared to baseline.
-Some bacteria were uniquely correlated with diet.
-Bacteroidetes Odoribacter, Tenericutes Mycoplasmataceae and Proteobacteria Desulfovibrionaceae significantly higher relative abundance in the control (AIN93M) group while Firmicutes Clostridiales, Firmicutes Ruminococcus and Acidobacteria Ellin 6075 were found in significantly higher abundance in the PEITC group.
+Separately, the effect of PEITC addition to the diet was examined and presented in figures 9C and D. The figures show the impact of PEITC diet by comparing the microbiota for control diet at baseline (Week 0, shown in red) and at the later timepoints (Weeks 1 or 4, shown in green).
+Relative abundance of Firmicutes Ruminococcus significantly increased and Bacteroidetes S24_7 significantly decreased at the later time points compared to baseline.
+Several bacterial taxa were shown to be correlated with diet.
+Specifically, Bacteroidetes Odoribacter, Tenericutes Mycoplasmataceae and Proteobacteria Desulfovibrionaceae were found in significantly higher abundance while Firmicutes Clostridiales, Firmicutes Ruminococcus and Acidobacteria Ellin 6075 abundances were significantly lower in the control diet group compared to the PEITC group.

-3.5 PEITC and cranberry feeding partially reverse the DSS-induced changes in fecal metabolome
+3.5 Cranberry and PEITC additives partially preserved metabolomic profiles inthe DSS-treated mice

-Metabolomics profiles of DSS, DSS + PEITC, and DSS + Cranberry treatment group fecal samples collected at weeks 2 and 6 were analyzed and the concentrations of free amino acids, bile acids and SCFA were quantified (Exp03 only).
+Fecal samples of the DSS, DSS+Cranberry and DSS+PEITC treated mice from Exp03 were collected at weeks 2 and 6 and analyzed for the concentrations of free amino acids, bile acids and SCFA.

-Principal components analysis showed that overall levels of all but one (taurine) amino acids were elevated in the Cranberry diet group (Figure 11A).
-However, for bile acids genotype rather than diet played a bigger role, with higher production of all bile acids in the Nrf KO and especially increase of LCA, DCA, MCA, CDCA, GDCA and GCDCA driving the separation between the two genotypes (Figure 11B).
+Principal components analysis was conducted showing that concentrations of all but one (taurine) amino acids were higher in the DSS+Cranberry diet group (Figure 10A).
+However, for bile acids genotype rather than diet played a bigger role, with higher concentrations of all bile acids, specifically, LCA, DCA, MCA, CDCA, GDCA and GCDCA detected in the Nrf KO compared to WT (Figure 10B).

-Multinomial regression models were fitted to classify sample treatment and diet or genotype with principal components as predictors.
-The model with the first 3 principal components accurately classified 29 out of 48 samples (60.4%) by treatment/diet and the predictive power increased slow by adding more PC (Table 2).
-However, the model for genotype correctly classified 34 out of 48 samples (70.8%) with just the first principal component (Table 3) suggesting stronger separation of the samples by genotype.
+First few principal components were used as explanatory variables in multinomial regression models to classify the samples bydiet, DSS challenge and genotype.
+The model with the first 3 principal components accurately classified 29 out of 48 samples (60.4%) by diet and DSS challenge, with the predictive power increasing slightly with the addition of PCs (Table 2).
+To classify the samples by genotype, however, a multinomial model with just PC1 was sufficient to correctly predict the group in34 out of 48 samples (70.8%) suggesting stronger separation of the samples by genotype (Table 3).

-Examination of the metabolites individually showed that DSS treatment altered the production of several of them while PEITC and cranberry feeding reversed the changes (Figure 12A).
-For example, DSS decreased the concentrations of many amino acids such as glutamate, phenylalanine, and proline, but PEITC and cranberry cotreatments prevented these decreases (Figure 12B-D).
-Furthermore, PEITC and cranberry cotreatments reversed the DSS-induced increases of secondary bile acids, mainly deoxycholic acid (DCA), lithocholic acid (LCA), and muricholic acid (MCA) (Figure 12E-G).
-In contrast, PEITC and cranberry cotreatments had limited effects on the DSS-induced changes in SCFA (Figure 12H-J).
-Overall, these data indicated that PEITC and cranberry (rich in anthocyanins) are capable of modulating the metabolic responses to DSS treatment in the colorectal tract, potentially through their effects on the microbiome.
+Univariable analysis of metabolite concentrations showed that DSS challange altered the production of several of them while PEITC and cranberry infused diets protected against the changes (Figure 11A).
+Specifically, DSS challenge decreased the concentrations of amino acids such as glutamate, phenylalanine, and proline, but the concentration in the PEITC and cranberry fed mouse samples prevented these decreases (Figure 11B-D).
+PEITC and cranberry cotreatments also reversed the DSS-induced increases of secondary bile acids, mainly deoxycholic acid (DCA), lithocholic acid (LCA), and muricholic acid (MCA) (Figure 11E-G).
+In contrast, the diet additives had little to no effect on SCFA compared to DSS-challenged mice on regular diet (Figure 11H-J).
+These results suggest that PEITC and cranberry (rich in anthocyanins) are capable of modulating the metabolic responses to DSS treatment in the colorectal tract, potentially through their effects on the microbiome.

-In addition, the concentrations of fecal metabolites were compared between WT and Nrf2 KO mice.
-Interestingly, compared to WT, Nrf2 KO mice had lower levels of amino acids (shown by glutamate, phenylalanine, and proline) and SCFA, and higher levels of secondary bile acids (shown by DCA, LCA, and MCA) than WT mice (Figure 13A-I), which were similar to the metabolite profile of DSS-treated WT mice.
+Lastly, the fecal metabolite concentrations from Nrf2 KO and WT mice samples were compared.
+Interestingly, the Nrf2 KO mice had lower concentrations of amino acids (shown by glutamate, phenylalanine, and proline) and SCFA, and higher concentrations of secondary bile acids (shown by DCA, LCA, and MCA) compared to the WT mice (Figure 12A-I).
+These trends mirrored the metabolic profile difference between the DSS-challanged and WT mice..

 4 Discussion